Air University (United States Air Force): Officer accessions

 The Jeanne M. Holm Center for Officer Accessions and Citizen Development (Holm Center), previously known as Air Force Officer Accession and Training Schools (AFOATS), operates two of the four USAF officer commissioning sources.
 These are the Air Force Reserve Officer Training Corps (AFROTC) at civilian colleges and universities across the United States, and the Air Force Officer Training School (OTS) at Maxwell AFB.

-Although it is a USAF officer accession and training program, the United States Air Force Academy (USAFA) does not fall under the air University.
+Although it is a USAF officer accession and training program, the United States Air Force Academy (USAFA) does not fall under Air University.
 This was also true of Air National Guard's since-disestablished Academy of Military Science, which has now been merged into OTS at Maxwell AFB.
 The U.S. Air Force Academy is a Direct Reporting Unit (DRU), and the superintendent of the USAF Academy reports directly to the Chief of Staff of the Air Force.
 Admission to and administration of the ANG Academy of Military Science was controlled by the director of the Air National Guard via the National Guard Bureau (NGB).
 The director of the Air National Guard and the NGB still control input of prospective direct accession ANG officers via OTS.